Katieesq/Intro-to-Data-Science-with-Python/README.md

-# Introduction to Data Science with Python
-In this [Houston Data Science][1] meetup we will introduce our members to data science using the Python programming language.
+Double Cups and Taco Trucks# Introduction to Data Science with Python In this [Houston Data Science][1] meetup we will introduce our members to data science using the Python programming language.

 ## Objectives